BitcoinSchema/1sat-ordinals/public-apis.md

 ## What's On Chain

-WhatsOnChain.com also provides 1Sat Ordinals support by tagging the inscriptions and providing a plugin for rending ordinals by txid and outpout index as follows:
+WhatsOnChain.com also provides 1Sat Ordinals support by tagging the inscriptions and providing a plugin for rendering ordinals by txid and output index as follows:

 {% code overflow="wrap" %}
 ```